 Coding, Programming and Virtual Reality

-From Scratch to robotics, for the last few years, learners across the globe have been diving into the endless possibilities of programming.
+From Scratch to robotics, learners across the globe have been diving into the endless possibilities of programming.
 But on the surface, teaching programming can be a bit of a hard sell.
 On the one hand, you have the students who are already interested in coding, the ones who are excited about the endless virtual universe at their fingertips.
 But what about the other students, the ones who aren’t interested in programming?
 How do you bring our most important technological development to our youngest minds, those who will push our advancements further than we ever believed possible?
 By introducing it through a medium they already know and love: video games.

 Teaching Coding Through Game Development

-Now, I know what you’re thinking — the last thing your students need is more time spent playing video games, and isn’t game development a niche market?
+Now, I know what you’re thinking.
+The last thing your students need is more time spent playing video games, and isn’t game development a niche market?
 How is this going to benefit my students better than the alternatives?

-Well, it’s pretty simple.
-Not only does game development teach programming and CAD (computer-aided design) concepts, but it does it by presenting itself through a medium students are actually interested in.
-For our students who were born with tablets and controllers in their hands, there’s something incredibly fulfilling about designing, building and playing your own video game — it’s a full gaming experience.
-But while on the surface this experience seems to be only focused on video games, it’s actually centered around lifelong STEM skills and incredibly valuable ones at that.
+For our students who were born with tablets and controllers in their hands, there’s something incredibly fulfilling about designing, building and playing your own video game.
+While on the surface this experience seems to be only focused on video games, it’s actually centered around lifelong STEM skills.
 From coding and design to analysis and cultural connotation, game development sits in the sweet spot between fun and lifelong skill acquisition.

 Standards of Learning

 A learning solution is only as good as the pillars it’s built upon, the qualities that align with current technological and societal learning initiatives, and video game design is no different.
-For video game development to provide a robust learning experience, one which learning institutions can accept and monitor, the curriculum needs to adhere to certain degrees of merit and quality — it needs to prove its worth through measurable, widely accepted parameters.
+For video game development to provide a robust learning experience, one which learning institutions can accept and monitor, the curriculum needs to adhere to certain degrees of merit and quality.
+It needs to prove its worth through measurable, widely accepted parameters.

 So what sets the star-studded game development learning solutions away from the mediocre ones?
 It all starts with the fundamentals of the program.
 According to Ajit Jaokar of Edutopia, every coding program should achieve these four fundamentals: